 3) User code (must be written for each application).

-He claims that it can be a good tradeoff to leave something as a pattern, because the alternative might be to overcomplicate the standard library or, even worse, the language itself - he seems to have visions of a language with decorator, abstractFactory etc. as keywords.
+He claims that it can be a good tradeoff to leave something as a pattern, because the alternative might be to overcomplicate the standard library or, even worse, the language itself - he seems to have visions of a language with decorator, abstractFactory etc. as keywords (2017 edit: I now mostly work in Python, which does have decorators built into the language - and I see they were proposed in 2003, five years before I wrote this...).
 Dominus largely refutes this claim in his response.
 But more interestingly, Dominus thinks that the distinction between 1 and 2 is basically artificial - is C's printf (or Haskell's standard prelude) part of the language or the library?
 It might matter to language implementers, but to the average programmer, the distinction's pretty unimportant.
 Now, this is a good point, but I think I can see what Johnson's getting at.
 Remember that Johnson's a Smalltalker.
 Let's consider (finally) how Smalltalk handles if-statements, which in most languages are built-in syntactic elements of the language.

 In Smalltalk, booleans (ie, True or False) are objects: specifically, they're instantiations of the abstract base class Boolean, or rather of its two subclasses True and False.
 So every boolean has type True or False, and no actual member data.
 Bool has two virtual functions, ifTrue: and ifFalse:, which take as their argument a block of code.
 Both True and False override these functions; True's version of ifTrue: calls the code it's passed, and False's version does nothing (and vice-versa for ifFalse:).
+2017 edit: there's also a single method called ifTrue:ifFalse: which takes two blocks, and calls the right one.
 Here's an example:

 but what other languages do with special syntax, Smalltalk does as a special case of method-dispatch.
 (Code samples from here).
 This completely blew me away when someone (pdcawley?) first told me about it.
 Haskell does something similar, of course.
 [Edit: no it doesn't - see comments.
 But it could.
-I've also got some details of the Smalltalk wrong.]if a < b then puts "a is less than b" else puts "a is greater than or equal to b" end
+I've also got some details of the Smalltalk wrong.]

 Now, back to Johnson.
 Smalltalk's designers had three choices: bake special syntax for if-statements into the language, implement it in Smalltalk library code in terms of more general concepts that were part of the language, or force the programmer to do the work him/herself every time (using, I dunno, computed gotos or something).
 They made the unusual choice to go for the second option.
 While this doesn't matter if all you want are if-statements, it affects the language in other ways: the powerful abstraction mechanism needed to do this is available to the user to define new features.